kelseygonzalez/AU-STAT412-612/content/assignment/03-lab.markdown

 5. What is the minimum and maximum overall air_time?

-5. What airline has the highest and lowest average delay?
+5. What airline has the highest and lowest average *departure* delay?
 Try using functions so that you only get one row for your highest function and one row for your lowest function.
     * hint: `slice_*()` is likely very useful here - explore the documentation!
     * if you want to just grab the airline of the highest, `pull()` can also come in handy here.